Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 Tasting rods, The flavour and texture matter a great deal.

-A lens to check details such as foreign bodies and a refractometer for water % checks (ideal is 17.4%water)
+A lens to check details such as foreign bodies.

-Weighing machine and ruler, so make sure your weights and dimensions are as in the schedule
+Weighing machine and ruler, so make sure your weights and dimensions are as in the schedule.
+Most schedules are now in metric units but there are a few old stagers who use imperial so be prepared for both.

 A copy of the schedule and the rules (which s/he has read carefully), so stick close to them yourself.